KratosMultiphysics/CoSimIO/docs/info/info_cpp.md

 - `double`
 - `bool`
 - `std::string`
+- `CoSimIO::Info`

 Most functions in the public interface of _CoSimIO_ have an instance of `CoSimIO::Info` as input and as return value to communicate with the including code.

+Aside from using the `CoSimIO::Info` as configuration object, it can also be used to exchange metadata between codes by using the `ImportInfo` and `ExportInfo` functions (see the [API documentation](../api_docs/README.md)).

 This file describes the native (C++) interface of `CoSimIO::Info`.